 Dr. Bashi now serves as Chair of the United Nations Committee for the Elimination of Racism, Afrophobia, and Colorism (CERAC) as well as a Board member and UN Representative for the Drammeh Institute, an NGO committed to archiving and producing film footage to educate the world on issues of central importance to the African Diaspora.

-Prior to EMD, he was the Associate Director of MIT D-Lab where he developed and tested community-driven innovation practices; co-facilitated village-level technology design workshops in Uganda and Haiti; advised enterprises commercializing social impact products in Ghana and Tanzania; provided support to makerspaces in Brazil, Colombia, and India; and helped lead the International Development Innovation Network, a global community of 1000+ innovators, entrepreneurs, ecosystem builders, researchers, and educators.
+He served previously as the Associate Director of MIT D-Lab where he developed and tested community-driven innovation practices in Uganda and Haiti; co-facilitated village-level technology design workshops in Cambodia and Guatemala; advised enterprises commercializing social impact products in Ghana and Tanzania; provided support to makerspaces in Brazil, Colombia, and India; and helped lead the International Development Innovation Network, a global community of 1000+ innovators, entrepreneurs, ecosystem builders, researchers, and educators.

 He led several successful global conservative initiatives, including the Climate, Community and Biodiversity (CCB) Standard; the first Advanced Terrestrial Carbon Accounting Certificate at the University of California San Diego; the Tropical Forest Group; and the Carbon Institute.
 Over the past 20 years, has published climate change textbooks and peer-reviewed articles on climate change, forestry, climate finance and climate policy.
 John-O has taught at universities in the United States, Indonesia, Cameroon and the Democratic Republic of Congo.
 In 2017, he received the 2017 Mulago Award for The Carbon Institute, and he’s been called one of the planet’s “most promising people to deliver bigger, better, and faster conservation and climate solutions”.